-How can application developers and network security engineers work towards best practices?
+How can network security engineers and application developers work towards best practices?

 As two crucial roles in any organization, network security and application development teams must rely on each other to ensure the safe and efficient operation of a company’s technology infrastructure.
 Achieving this technical entente cordiale is, however, not as easy as it may sound.
 These two groups often have different priorities and ways of working, which may lead to communication breakdowns and possibly even conflicts in the fast-paced race to ship new code while keeping applications secure.